Save Yourself (Stabbing Westward song)

 "Save Yourself" is a song by American industrial rock band Stabbing Westward.
 The song was released as the second single from the band's 1998 album Darkest Days.
-The track is one of the band's most known songs.
+The track peaked at number 4 on the Billboard Mainstream Rock Tracks.

 Background

 In a 2020 interview with Songfacts, lead singer Christopher Hall said:

 Music video

 The song's music video shows the band performing the song in a rundown house inhabited by strange people.